10. LLMs for Chemistry

 What can they do?

-In short, LLMs help make complex information clearer and easier to work with, even if you don’t have a chemistry background.
+In short, LLMs act as versatile language assistants.
+They help make complex information clearer and easier to work with, even if you don’t have a deep chemistry background.
+By offloading tasks like summarization, translation, or information retrieval to an AI, chemists can free up time for deeper analysis and creativity.

 Section 10.1 - Quiz Questions